PSNAppz/Go-ELK-Stack/README.md

 ### Project brief

-Fold-ELK has a set of configuration files for the ELK stack (Elasticsearch, Logstash, Kibana).
 You can follow the below steps to get the ELK stack up and running.
 CRUD APIs are built using go-gin and the data is stored in PostgresSQL.
 The data is then synced to Elasticsearch using Logstash.
 The APIs are then used to query Elasticsearch.
 Data is seeded using faker, which is used to populate the PostgresSQL database.